Uncover the most romantic restaurants in Asheville, NC, perfect for intimate conversations and special occasions with loved ones.

 8. Leo’s House Of Thirst

-For West Asheville restaurants, Leo’s House Of Thirst is both a wine bar and more casual romantic Asheville dining option.
+Leo’s House Of Thirst is a wine bar and one of our favorite West Asheville joints.

-Of course, you can go for just wine, tapas, or even Sunday ‘brunch.’
-They do not take reservations.
+Of course, you can head here for just wine, tapas, or even Saturday brunch.
+Please know that they do not take reservations.

 Sit under the trees while enjoying sandwiches, soups, and pasta.
 Choose from raw dishes like red snapper or order lighter fare such as cheese, olives, and charcuterie.

-Of course, there is dessert.
+Of course, Leo’s House of Thirst has dessert.
 You might catch the smoker in use, too.

 Leo’s parking lot is located immediately behind the building.
 The Odditorium is nearby if you are looking for quirky bars with fun cocktails.